mediaecosystems/public-infrastructure/src/pages/podcasts/11-trebor-scholz.md

 *Trebor Scholz:*

 Yeah, absolutely.
 So there basically is a movement, but to create a decentralized peer to peer services.
 There's a lot of experimentation with co-operative data ownership.
-There are projects like MyData in Switzerland, which created co-operative patient data ownership, which is then where the patient has the opportunity to release the data to their doctor for free, but perhaps to a for-profit research institute at a pay, as at a fee, which is then donated to public research.
+There are projects like MyData in Switzerland, which created co-operative patient data ownership, which is then where the patient has the opportunity to release the data to their doctor for free, but perhaps to a for-profit research Initiative at a pay, as at a fee, which is then donated to public research.
 So it's not that anybody makes money from that.
 There's an expectation with data trusts.
 So I wrote a research paper for Sidewalk Labs together with Jutta Treviranus from the Inclusive Research Design Center in Toronto, where we proposed the cooperative data trust for the Sidewalk Labs project, which were essentially allow the people, the residents of this area, to govern the data that are collected on them, and to decide in the first place, much along the lines of the work we saw in Barcelona around data sovereignty, to really that people can also decide which data are actually collected in the first place.

 *Ethan Zuckerman:*